 8. Animal capture and handling techniques should conform to the highest standards of animal welfare.
 If animals are to be killed they must be killed humanely.
 Researchers should confirm that they have followed a code of conduct from a reputable source, such as that developed by the Association for the Study of Animal Behaviour and the Animal Behaviour Society—see Dawkins & Gosling (1992) Ethics in Research on Animal Behaviour, Academic Press, London, UK, Animal Behaviour (2001) 61, 271-275, or Ethical Treatment of Animals in Applied Animal Behaviour Research.

-This Code of Conduct was developed by Professor Bill Adams (University of Cambridge), Professor Andrew Balmford (University of Cambridge), Dr Jeffrey A. McNeely (IUCN), Dr Mike Maunder (National Tropical Botanical Gardens, Hawaii), Professor E.J.
-Milner-Gulland (Imperial College London), Professor Paul Racey (University of Aberdeen) and Dr John G. Robinson (Wildlife Conservation Society).
+This code of conduct was developed by Professor Bill Adams (University of Cambridge), Professor Andrew Balmford (University of Cambridge), Professor Jeffrey A. McNeely (formerly IUCN), Dr Mike Maunder (Florida International University), Professor E.J.
+Milner-Gulland (Imperial College London), Professor Paul Racey (formerly University of Aberdeen) and Dr John G. Robinson (Wildlife Conservation Society).

 As published in Oryx 35(2), 99-100, with minor modifications.